 The DSLs are a member of the senior leadership team.
-Our DSLs are: the Executive Headteacher: Gill Denham; the Head Teacher: Amanda Court; a Deputy Head Teacher: David Sinclair as well as our Safeguarding Leads: Carol Conlon and Alex Clifford-Haslett.
+Our DSLs are: the Executive Headteacher: Gill Denham; the Head Teacher: Amanda Court; a Deputy Head Teacher: David Sinclair our Safeguarding Lead: Carol Conlon as well as our Director of Inclusion: Natasha Gentles.
 The DSLs takes lead responsibility for child protection and wider safeguarding in the school.
 This includes online safety, and understanding our filtering and monitoring processes on school devices and school networks to keep pupils safe online.